egberts/bind9_parser/README.md

 I see lots of Python scripts for ISC Bind Zone files, but not its configuration.

-Also, I have many logics for doing a security audit against the named.conf, but no way to automate it.
+* verification of settings against actual environment setting
+* security audit
+* massive unit testing of Bind 9 using pre-canned configurations
+* implement CISecurity against Bind 9

-The closest cousin of Bind configuration format is NGINX config.
+Closest cousin of Bind configuration format is NGINX config.

-The closest Python (and configuration file parser) I could find was [liuyangc3/nginx_config_parser](https://github.com/liuyangc3/nginx_config_parser) on GitHub here.
+Closest Python (and configuration file) parser that I could find was [liuyangc3/nginx_config_parser](https://github.com/liuyangc3/nginx_config_parser) on GitHub here.

-On GitHub, I have found lots of generator, beautifier, lint, builder, change detector for Bind9, but no really good parser for Bind9 configuration file.
+Lots of generator, beautifier, lint, builder, change detector for Bind9 everywhere, but not a Python parser for Bind9 configuration file.

-I built a complete parser that will work on version 4.9 to 9.15.
-Why did I name it Bind9-parser?
-Because I started out only to cover Bind version 9.0 to 9.15.
-I later expanded it to cover 4.9 on up.
+Works for Bind 4.9 to latest v9.19.1.

 # Quick HOWTO